felaris/iris-ml-model-felaris/README.md

 # iris-plant-model
-This is a model for classifying iris planst
+This is a model for classifying iris plants